-The landfill manager that works for the contracted landfill management company, Headwaters Resources, Inc. (HRI), reported additional improvements during the year including repairs to slopes exhibiting rills and gullies, cleaning stormwater ditches, washing and collecting resulting material from paved roads.
+The landfill manager that works for the contracted landfill management company, Boral CM Services (Boral) reported improvements during the year that included repairs to slopes exhibiting rills and gullies.

 3.0 WASTE VOLUME CALCULATIONS

 The landfill facility has been surveyed annually since 1996.
 Each year's survey is compared to the previous year to compute the amount of CCR disposed.
 The current survey is also compared to the permitted top of waste elevations to determine remaining capacity, or airspace.
 Additionally, the current survey is compared to an estimated "operational" top of waste to determine the remaining operational capacity.
 The operational top of waste is the maximum disposal elevation that can be achieved within the open cells while maintaining the required 4:1 exterior and 3:1 interior slopes along with a top width sufficient for disposal activities.
 If additional operational capacity is needed, construction of an adjacent disposal cell will be required.